FWDekker/fo4vr-modlist/README.md

   you now have to downgrade Automatron](https://github.com/FWDekker/fo4vr-modlist/pull/14)!
 * Thanks to [GeekOffTheStreet](https://github.com/GeekOffTheStreet) for [reporting an incorrect directory in the DLC instructions](https://github.com/FWDekker/fo4vr-modlist/issues/16)!
+* Thanks to [Nathaniel Hartlen](https://github.com/crazysmile11012) for [suggesting adding instructions on how to download non-VR DLC without installing the full game](https://github.com/FWDekker/fo4vr-modlist/issues/22)!

 If I should add, remove, or change anything here, just [open an issue](https://github.com/FWDekker/fo4vr-modlist/issues/new) or [email me](https://fwdekker.com/about/)!